 What is Teams?

 Microsoft Teams is your communications hub.
-Just as you can manage your emails, your diary, your contacts, create meetings, manage tasks and work with notes in Outlook, Teams takes a similar multi-feature approach.
+Just as you can manage your emails, your diary, your contacts, create meetings, manage tasks and work with notes in Outlook, Teams take a similar multi-feature approach.

 Imagine the chat and instant messaging of Skype for Business, mixed with the meeting management in Outlook, folder and file work via SharePoint then sprinkle on some further Microsoft 365 app integration.
 Think of all of that in the one application and you are getting close to MS Teams.